Everything you need to know about how your body digests and uses the protein you eat.

 If you are under a doctor’s care and need a peptide formula, check out our Peptide Formulas to learn about products, free samples, insurance coverage, and talking to your doctor about how peptides may be used in your treatment plan.

-If you are not a medical patient and have come to our site just looking for great health knowledge, be sure to try nutritious and delicious Kate Farms Nutrition Shakes, featuring organic pea protein, powerful phytonutrients, and more.
+If you are not a medical patient and are just looking for great health knowledge, be sure to try our nutritious and delicious Kate Farms Nutrition Shakes, featuring organic pea protein, powerful phytonutrients, and more.